mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Compile On A Beefy Machine

-If you reached this point, the easiest way to improve compile times is to spend money on top-of-the-line hardware.
+If you reached this point, the easiest way to improve compile times even more is probably to spend money on top-of-the-line hardware.

-Perhaps a bit surprisingly, the fastest machines for Rust compiles seems to be [Apple machines with M1 chip](https://twitter.com/rikarends/status/1328598935380910082) at the moment
+Perhaps a bit surprisingly, the fastest machines for Rust compiles seem to be *Apple machines with a M1 chip*:

-(as of April 2021).
+{{ figure(src="tweet.png", link="https://twitter.com/rikarends/status/1328598935380910082"
+caption="Rik Arends on Twitter") }}

 The [new 13 inch Macbook Pro laptop](https://amzn.to/3tSrsCs) has 16 hours of battery life, which is ridiculous; and the price is comparably low, given the compute power you'd get.

-If you prefer a desktop machine, the [new Mac Mini](https://amzn.to/3tSrsCs) has the same M1 processor for about half the price and **some people reported that it's a beast**.
+If you prefer a desktop machine, the [new Mac Mini](https://amzn.to/3tSrsCs) has the same M1 processor for about half the price and people reported that it's a beast.

 If you rather like to stick to Linux, people also had great success with a multicore CPU like an [AMD Ryzen Threadripper and 32 GB of RAM](https://www.reddit.com/r/rust/comments/chqu4c/building_a_computer_for_fastest_possible_rust/).